GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-Get back to me with a yes/no if you would like further information or if you would like to learn more about my thoughts on what can help your congregation succeed.
+### Get back to me with a yes/no if you would like further information or if you would like to learn more about my thoughts on what can help your congregation succeed.

 ---

 ## ABOUT ME

 ---

+#### ABOUT ME

 - I am a developer with 7 years of experience in frontend, backend, website developer, machine learning.
 - I've worked everywhere from small companies (Mashwork 12 people) medium sized companies and large companies (Microsoft).